ManfredTremmel/gwt-bean-validators/README.md

 Dependencies
 ------------
 If you want to use this validators only on server side, you needn't add any gwt libraries, the code of the validators itself uses no gwt specific functions.
-You simply can add apache-commons-lang3 3.3.2, apache-commons-validator 1.4.0 and apache-commons-beanutils-core 1.8.3.
+You simply can add [apache-commons-lang3 3.3.2](https://commons.apache.org/proper/commons-lang/), [apache-commons-validator 1.4.0](https://commons.apache.org/proper/commons-validator/) and [apache-commons-beanutils-core 1.8.3] (https://commons.apache.org/proper/commons-beanutils/).
-On the gwt frontend side, you have to include my gwt-commons-lang3 3.3.2-SNAPSHOT and gwt-commons-validators 1.4.0-SNAPSHOT src.jars instead and additional gwt-bean-reflect 0.2 as reflections replacement.
+On the gwt frontend side, you have to include my [gwt-commons-lang3 3.3.2-SNAPSHOT](https://github.com/ManfredTremmel/gwt-commons-lang3) and [gwt-commons-validators 1.4.0-SNAPSHOT](https://github.com/ManfredTremmel/gwt-commons-validator) src.jars additional and the corresponding binary jars as replacement of apache-commons-lang3 and apache-commons-validator (optional), this are gwt-ports of the same libraries.
 If you use Maven, it will include everything automaticly for you.

 Maven integraten
 ----------------